-Let the candidates in your area know that cycling matters.
-Share the Road has developed several resources to help you talk about cycling during the 2018 elections, and year-round.
+Let the elected officials in your area know that cycling matters.
+Share the Road has developed our advocacy tips and toolkit to help you talk about cycling during elections, and year-round.

 Our Advocacy Toolkit includes:

 - 5 steps to become an effective advocate;

 - Everything you need to know to meet your candidates & elected officials;